Jeremy Petty

-Jeremy Petty (born August 31, 1982) is an American professional stock car racing driver.
-He currently works as a crew chief on the No. 7 car in the ARCA Menards Series for driver Eric Caudell and his team, CCM Racing.
+Jeremy Petty (born August 31, 1982) is an American professional stock car racing driver, crew chief and team executive.
+He currently works as the competition director for Maples Motorsports, an ARCA Menards Series team.
 Petty previously competed in the ARCA Series as a driver, including running one full season in 2009 for Hixson Motorsports.
 He also made one attempt in both the NASCAR Nationwide and Truck Series.
+As an ARCA crew chief, he worked for CCM Racing and Fast Track Racing.

 Racing career

+Driving career

 His father Joe Petty and grandfather Jack Petty were both accomplished drivers who won a combined 11 championships and 340 wins in various series.
 Petty, who was always an athletic person, started into racing at the age of ten years by becoming a Colorado State Champion Soap Box Derby driver.
 This led to various other forms of racing such as go-karts, vintage race cars, and IMCA type modifieds.
 In 2001, Petty started his racing career racing modifieds at various dirt tracks throughout Oklahoma and Kansas.
 In 2002, Jeremy tried asphalt racing at the Dodge City Raceway Park.
 Petty went on to win taking his first “A” feature race in just his 9th career start.

 In 2003, Jeremy concentrated his racing efforts to asphalt at Dodge City Raceway Park, where he finished 3rd in points and was also rookie of the year in the modified division.
-In 2004 Petty won a record 17 straight feature wins on the asphalt.
+In 2004 Petty won a record seventeen straight feature wins on the asphalt.
 He went on to win the overall points championship at J.R.P.
 Speedway in Tulsa, OK, and the Missouri Cup.

 In 2005, he started racing in what was then known as the ARCA Re/Max Series with his own team at the dirt race at DuQuoin.
 The car was a Chevrolet and used the No. 65.
 He also was set to compete at Salem driving the Roulo Brothers Racing No. 39, but he withdrew.
 The only race Petty ran the following year was his home track of Kansas, where he finished 33rd after a crash driving the No. 2 Pontiac for Hixson Motorsports.